ermlikeyeah/ermlikeyeah.github.io/_posts/2020-02-01-work-note-2020-january.markdown

 layout: post
 title: Work note for January 2020
 date: '2020-02-01 10:45:00'
-tags: [work note, work notes 2020, month note]
+tags: [work note, work notes, work notes 2020, month note]
 ---
 In the last couple of months of last year I started to have a big think about Where I Was Going With Work Stuff.